Rubusch/linux-c/050__usb/usb__hid01-led/README.md

 additionally to allow for USB matching:
 - `CONFIG_USB_HID`

-USB is a huge topic, here just some general/particular notes

 ## Some notes on USB

 USB is a huge topic.
-Just some software driver related notes here, as needed to understand the implementation, copied out of book texts.
+Here just some general notes, as needed for the driver implementation.

 #### USB Fundamentals